florschlamp/CVRC_NYU_Langone/Bioinformatics_Workshop_Series_2020/Day_6/README.md

 ### REQUIREMENTS TO PARTICIPATE IN THIS SESSION:

-Make sure you have the following packages installed in Rstudio: biomaRt, clusterProfiler, and org.Hs.eg.db (note they are both Bioconductor packages).
+Make sure you have the following packages installed in Rstudio: biomaRt, clusterProfiler, and org.Hs.eg.db (note they are all Bioconductor packages).

 Example of how to install Bioconductor R packages:
 ```r